vaupunkt/CS50web-Pomodoro/README.md

 - `script.js`: Contains the JavaScript for the timer.
 It updates the timer display, handles the timer form submission, and makes AJAX requests to the `intervalComplete` view when an interval is completed.

+- `styles.css`: This is the stylesheet for the Pomodoro Timer application.
+It contains CSS rules that make the application visually appealing and user-friendly.
+The file includes styles for both light and dark modes, providing a comfortable viewing experience for users regardless of their lighting preferences.
+The styles are also responsive, ensuring that the application looks good and functions well on both mobile and desktop devices.

+- `timerSound.mp3`: This is a sound file used in the Pomodoro Timer application.
+The sound, provided by Alexander from OrangeFreeSounds, plays at the end of each interval to alert the user.
+The sound is a soothing Tibetan Singing Bowl sound, which is pleasant and not jarring to the user.
+This sound file is used under the CC BY-NC 4.0 license.
+More details can be found here.

+- `urls.py`: This file defines the URL patterns for the Pomodoro Timer application.
+It includes two paths: the root path ("") and the "intervalComplete" path.
+The root path is associated with the `index` view, which renders the timer form.
+The "intervalComplete" path is associated with the `intervalComplete` view, which is called when an interval is completed.

 ## Models

 The application has two models: